Thesis / PhD Prize 2025

 KCGH

-The KCGH (Knowledge Centre for Global Health) was established by the NVTG (Netherlands Society for Tropical Medicine and International Health) and the OIGT (Organization for International Health Cooperation) to make global health knowledge accessible and usable for the Dutch healthcare sector.
+The KCGH (Knowledge Centre for Global Health) was established by the NSGH (formerly known as NVTG) and the OIGT (Training Institute International Health and Tropical Medicine) to make global health knowledge accessible and usable for the Dutch healthcare sector.
 KCGH is subsidised by the Ministry of Health, Welfare, and Sport.

 Read here our privacy statement.